What is the smallest order I can place?

 When an order is partially filled, it means there is not enough liquidity (trading activity) in the market to fill your entire order, so it may take several orders to fill your order completely.
 For your order to get filled at a specified price, there has to be a matching order on the opposite side.

-My order executed incorrectly
+Order executed incorrectly

 If your order is a limit order, it will only fill at the specified price or a better price.
 For example, if in your limit order you've specified a price to buy a contract that exceeds the best offer price on the sell side, your buy will execute at the best offer price (which is lower than your limit price).
 You end up paying less for the contract than your limit price.